Dimers and Circle patterns: Bipartite graphs and circle patterns

-In this section we start with a face weighted bipartite planar graph (with outer face of degree $4$ and which has dimer covers) and a convex quadrilateral $P$, and construct a circle pattern with dual embedded in $P$.
+In this section let $\G$ be a face-weighted bipartite planar graph, which is nondegenerate, and has outer face of degree $4$.
+Let $Q$ be a convex quadrilateral.
+We construct a circle pattern for $\G$ with $\G^*$ embedded in $Q$.
 See Figure \ref{quadexample} for an example.
-Our inductive construction will in principle work for graphs with outer face of higher degree, but the initial step of the induction proof is more complicated and is not something we currently can handle.
+Our inductive construction will in principle work for graphs with outer face of higher degree, but the initial step of the induction proof is more complicated and is not something we can currently handle.

-Let $\G$ be an embedded bipartite planar graph, with outer face of degree $4$ with vertices $w_1,b_1,w_2,b_2$, and which has dimer covers.
-We also assume $\G$ is \emph{nondegenerate}, that is, each edge occurs in at least one dimer cover, and $\G$ is \emph{well-connected}: removing one white and one black boundary vertex, or removing all boundary vertices, the remaining graph still has dimer covers.
-Let $X:F\to\R_{>0}$ be a positive real number associated to each bounded face.
-Let $P\subset\R^2$ be a convex quadrilateral, with edges $W_1,B_1,W_2,B_2\in\C$ summing to zero.